10 Things to Expect When You Quit Smoking

 This could lead to eating a lot, snacking several times in between meals, and resorting to junk foods, which would result in an increase in weight.

-In the event of weight gain, the ex-smoker must not get worried or become hard on oneself when they gain about 10 pounds in the next year.
+In the event of weight gain, ex-smoker must not get worried or become hard on themselves when they gain about 10 pounds in the next year.

 8. Cold symptoms